edsonayllon/MERN-App-with-EOS-paid-restricted-sections/README.md

 **Status:** In progress

 - [x] Add authentication
-- [ ] Add API for restricted section
+- [x] Add API for restricted section
+- [x] Configure User settings to display if user has role free user of premium user
-- [ ] Add EOS payments once logged in
+- [ ] Add EOS payments option once logged in to unlock restricted premium content
+- [ ] Push transaction to server, have server update user role to premium if matching transaction found on the EOS blockchain `eosio.token` contract, unlocking premium restricted section

 ## 3 | Getting Started